vegaprotocol/documentation/docs/concepts/vega-protocol.md

 A recurring transfer transaction needs to contain the following:
 * How much is available to transfer
 * The starting epoch for the transfer
 * Optionally, the end epoch when the transfers should stop.
-If it's not specified, the transfer run until cancelled.
+If it's not specified, the transfer run until cancelled
-* The percentage of the full amount to pay each epoch, which is defined using the factor - a decimal. (see below)
+* The percentage of the full amount to pay each epoch, which is defined using the factor - a decimal

-    The amount paid at the end of each epoch is calculated using the following formula: `amount = start amount x factor ^ (current epoch - start epoch)`
+  - The amount paid at the end of each epoch is calculated using the following formula: `amount = start amount x factor ^ (current epoch - start epoch)`

 #### Cancel or amend transfers
 It's possible to cancel a recurring transfer, but not to amend.
 If you want to change your transfer, you'll need to cancel the existing transfer and submit a new one.